Just because you’re not a US citizen doesn’t mean you can’t get life insurance.

 Life Insurance and Non-Citizen IDs

 Applying with a Green Card

-A green card holder is considered to be a permanent resident of the US.
+A green card holder is considered to be a permanent resident of the USA.
 This means that most insurance carriers will have no problems offering them coverage.
-Green card holders are eligible for best-class rates, and are subject to very few additional hurdles during an application process.
+Green card holders are eligible for best-class rates, and are subject to very few additional hurdles during the application process to get life insurance.

-Typically, the only extra step a green card holder will need to take during an application is sending a photocopy of their green card to the carrier to confirm their immigration status.
+The only extra step a green card holder will need to take typically during an application is sending a photocopy of their green card to the life insurance company to confirm their immigration status.

 Applying with a Visa